Irevol/civilis/README.md

 # Civilis
-Some sort of real-time city building game
+Some sort of real-time city building game for minetest.